abvalentine/risotto/README.md

 Some tools for Django

 ## checkdb.py
-Compares database schema with django models
+Compares database schema with django models.
+Useful for deployment